 I am not condoning UKIP’s actions – merely pointing out that the image used was, in a way, incomplete and ripe for re-purposing.
 And Jeff Mitchell’s deal with Getty (as his agent) made that very likely.

 Week 5 reading discusses the moral and ethical questions need to be addressed in your own ways of working and how you can develop an ethical practice.
-An important text is from Martita Sturgeon and Lisa Cartwright, on Modernity: Spectatorship, Power & Knowledge.
+An important text is from Martita Sturken and Lisa Cartwright, on Modernity: Spectatorship, Power & Knowledge.

 Again, some quotes that stuck in my mind: